10 Best Tours on Oʻahu, Hawaiʻi

 I provide a lot of Hawaiʻi hiking information throughout my blog, but even then, many of these adventures could be more comfortably done with a local guide.

-The reason I like these guided options below is because they can be tailored to different levels of experience.
+That said, the reason I like these guided options below is because they can be tailored to different levels of experience.
 If you’d like a guide for an easier adventure near Waikīkī, the first few options would be the right choice for you.
-However, some of the others are really what you’re looking for when you want a true Hawaiʻi hiking experience, including one on private property that can only be experienced by booking below!
+However, some of the other options are really what you’re looking for if you want a true Hawaiʻi hiking experience, including one on private property that can only be experienced by booking below!

 5. Private Surfing Lessons

-If this is your first time learning how to surf, I highly recommend private surfing lessons.
+If this is your first time learning how to surf, I highly recommend booking a private surfing lesson, as one-on-one lessons are the best and easiest way to learn the insider tricks when it comes to catching your first wave!

-Generally speaking, 2-3 ft. waves are a perfect size to learn on, but if it’s your first time, I would not recommend going out on your own.
-Instead, I recommend learning from one of the full-time instructors in Waikīkī.
+I say this because, generally, 2-3 ft.
+(1 m) waves are the perfect size to learn on, but if it is your first time, I do not recommend going out on your own, as learning from a full-time instructor is the best and safest way to have a good time when you’re truly just getting started!

-All things considered, book either of the first two options if you’d like to learn in Waikīkī, or check out the third option if you’re interested in learning at a much more local beginner surf break on the North Shore.
+With all this in mind, book either of the first two options if you’d like to learn in Waikīkī, or check out the third option if you’re interested in learning at a much more local beginner surf break on Oʻahu’s North Shore.

 6. North Shore Shark Diving

-I have a good friend who works for the most popular Oʻahu shark tour company, and this is how he describes the difference between a cage and cageless experience.
+I have an old friend who works for the most popular Oʻahu shark tour company, and this is how he describes the difference between a cage and cageless experience.

-In terms of safety, there is no difference between a cage and cageless tour.
-It’s purely about your comfort level.
-From what my friend has said, the sharks get a lot closer to you during a tour with the cage than without.
-Without the cage, they tend to circle at a deeper depth below your feet.
+In terms of safety, there is no difference between a cage and a cageless tour; it’s purely about your comfort level.
+However, my friend has said that the sharks get a lot closer to you during a tour with the cage than without it, and without a cage they tend to circle at a deeper depth below your feet.

-In any case, choose a time for the first boat of the morning.
-Compared to later in the day, the morning is typically when the water is the most glassy, and the winds are the calmest.
-This is to say that you have less of a chance at getting seasick if you go early.
+In either case, I recommend booking a tour that leaves first thing in the morning because, compared to later in the day, the morning is typically when the water is the most glassy and the winds are the calmest.
+This is all to say that you have less of a chance of getting seasick if you go early.

-I hope this helps with making your decision!
+I hope this helps when making your decision!

 7. Kayaking to the Mokulua Islands

-The Mokulua Islands are the two neighboring small islands that you can see from the beautiful Lanikai Pillbox hike, located just off of Lanikai Beach, and they are accessible to the public by kayak only!
+The Mokulua Islands, also called the Moks for short, are the two neighboring small islands that can be seen from the beautiful Lanikai Pillbox hike, located just off Lanikai Beach.

 8. Kualoa Ranch

-All being said, the Kualoa Ranch movie and jungle tours are a great way to spend part of your day, but if you want the best of both worlds, including roundtrip transportation from your hotel in Waikīkī, the last option is the best choice for you!
+All that to say, I personally think the Kualoa Ranch movie and jungle tours are some of the best choices, but if you want the best of both worlds, including roundtrip transportation from your hotel in Waikīkī, the last option is the best choice for you.

 Read My Separate Post: What are the Best Kualoa Ranch Tours?